Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Tests and Results

 where $B_{\rm h}$ and $B_{\rm c}$ are the magnetic fields of the hot and cold medium, respectively \citep{Vikhlinin_2001}.
 In our setup, where $B_{\rm h} = B_{\rm c}$, $\rho_{\rm c} = 2\rho_{\rm h}$ and $\Delta v_{\rm shear} = 80$, the KHI is suppressed when $\beta \lesssim 16$.
 Therefore, we use a $\beta = 10^3$ to be able to study the growth of the instability depending on viscosity without suppression due to magnetic tension.
 We ran the KHI simulation for four different cases: inviscid, isotropic (Spitzer) viscosity, anisotropic (Braginskii) viscosity, and anisotropic (Braginskii) viscosity + plasma microinstability limiters.
 In all the viscous cases, the same constant value of the Spitzer coefficient is used: $\eta = 25\eta_{\rm Crit}$, where $\eta_{\rm Crit}$ is the critical viscosity needed to suppress the instability in this setup \citep{Marin-Gilabert_2022, Marin-Gilabert_2025}.
 We choose a high value of the Spitzer coefficient to highlight the differences between the isotropic and the anisotropic case.

-Fig.~\ref{fig:Braginskii_colormap} shows the results with Braginskii viscosity after $t = 1.5 \tau_{\rm KH}$ of the simulation with $B_z$ in the top row, and $B_x$ in the bottom row.
+Fig.~\ref{fig:Braginskii_colormap} shows the $xy$-plane of the KHI simulations with Braginskii viscosity without the plasma microinstability limiters after $t = 1.5 \tau_{\rm KH}$ of the simulation with $B_z$ in the top row, and $B_x$ in the bottom row.
 The left column shows the density colormap normalized to the hot medium density.
-In the run with $B_z$ (upper row), the KHI can grow similarly to the non-viscous case shown in \citet{Marin-Gilabert_2022}, where the characteristic rolls of the KHI are fully developed\footnote{Note that the version of the code used here is different than the one used in \citet{Marin-Gilabert_2022}, therefore the results might be slightly different.}.
+In the run with initial $B_z$ (upper row), the KHI can grow similarly to the non-viscous case shown in \citet{Marin-Gilabert_2022}, where the characteristic rolls of the KHI are fully developed\footnote{Note that the version of the code used here is different than the one used in \citet{Marin-Gilabert_2022}, therefore the results might be slightly different.}.
 The magnetic field remains similar to the initial one after $1.5 \tau_{\rm KH}$ (middle panel), while the pressure anisotropy remains close to zero (right panel).
-The white colors show the regions where the plasma is stable against plasma microinstabilities, i.e., the instabilities are not triggered, which in the case of $B_z$ is the majority of the fluid.
+The white colors show the regions where the plasma remains within the mirror/firehose stability bounds, which in the case of initial $B_z$ is the majority of the fluid.